-With the global sweep of COVID-19 (Corona Virus) showing no sign of letting up, it’s important to recognize that there are already standards and protocols in place that are proven to help us to mitigate and control exposures and infections, for example, the OSHA Bloodborne Pathogens Certification standard.
+With the global sweep of COVID-19 (Corona Virus) now thankfully in the rear-view mirror in 2023, it’s important to recognize that there are already standards and protocols in place that are proven to help us to mitigate and control exposures and infections, for example, the OSHA Bloodborne Pathogens Certification standard.

 What are Bloodborne Pathogens?

 Bloodborne pathogens are microorganisms such as viruses and pathogens that are present in human blood and can cause disease in humans.

 These pathogens include the human immunodeficiency virus (HIV), Hepatitis B (HBV), and hepatitis C (HCV).

 These three types are the top three bloodborne pathogens and are the most common, but there are many other types including Human-T-Lymphotropic Virus 1 (HTLV), Syphilis, and Brucellosis, but these are much rarer, especially in the USA.

 Many people assume that only healthcare employees can be exposed to bloodborne pathogens, but this is not the case.